chrisaberger/checks/index.md

 Task 3  |   30s       |  302s |  3003s  |  74s
 ```

-I got this one wrong a lot early on but the idea is simple: if you present some optimizations, you better validate their impact!
+I got this one wrong a lot early on but the idea is simple: if you present some optimizations, you better validate their impact on all of the important applications you run in the paper!

 <a name="lines">
 ## "Lines better be crossing"